majemedia/MajeMedia-WC-No-PO-Boxes/README.md

 Disallows the use of PO Boxes for shipping when using WooCommerce

 ## Description
+**Developer Note**: This plugin will soon require PHP 5.6 or greater to be in place.

+Please contact us at info@majemedia.com or go to https://www.majemedia.com and use our live chat feature if you'd like our help updating your site to use more modern software.

 Restricts the WooCommerce checkout form for allowing PO Boxes for shipping addresses.

 - If same billing/shipping address the customer cannot complete checkout with a PO Box as a billing/shipping address.